What is the Engaged Encounter Program?

 The weekend consists of a series of presentations beginning Friday evening and ending Sunday afternoon.
 Led by a team of married couples and a priest, the two of you are encouraged to talk privately with each other on many aspects of marriage, always from the viewpoint of your own relationship.

 Among the subjects you will have an opportunity to discuss with each other are your ambitions, goals, attitudes about God, sex, money, children, family, and your role in the church and community.
 Personal reflection and couple discussion are the main focus of our weekend.
 Since each relationship is in a different place, your private answers will be unique and special to your relationship.

 Through personal sharings, the members of the presenting team talk about what the sacrament of matrimony means to them individually and the impact a great marriage can have on the world.
 We will not tell you how to live your life.
 Our stories are meant to encourage you to explore your own attitudes and expectations.
 We will offer some good ideas and tools to help the two of you to continue growing closer through the years.

-The registration fee for the weekend is $425.
 Prices reflected in brochures received from sources other than this website may be out of date due to changes in operating costs.
 Payments for less than the full registration fee will not be accepted for registration by mail or online.
 Your registration cannot be confirmed until payment has been paid in full.
 We appreciate your understanding.